Manny Gould: Career

+Style

+Gould's animation is noted for its loose, rubbery animation style.
+His style relies heavily on a strong emphasis in character acting, funny walk cycles and extensive use of distortion.
+Gould also uses a foreshortening effect by having the characters limbs extend more closer to the screen, giving his animation more three dimension over other animators.
+Devon Baxter notes Gould's style for its "broad distortion and foreshortening", while Micheal Barrier akin's his animation to "gaudy mini-carnivals".

 Later career and death

-In 1964, Gould returned to his career in animation, beginning with the Warner Bros. commercial department.
+In 1964, Gould returned to his career in animation in a more involved manner, beginning with the Warner Bros. commercial department.
 He would also animate the Linus the Lionhearted television cartoons for Ed Graham Productions.
 Gould's biggest contribution during this time period was his role as an animator for DePatie-Freleng Enterprises, where he would work on The Pink Panther, The Ant and the Aardvark, Tijuana Toads and the Dr. Seuss animated adaptions.
 He also worked on the cartoon features Heavy Traffic for Ralph Bakshi and The Nine Lives of Fritz the Cat for Steve Krantz.

 Gould died of cancer on July 19, 1975, the same week where he was supposed to be interviewed by Milton Gray.